ptupitsyn/ptupitsyn.github.io/_posts/2019-10-09-Ignite-Async-Streams.md

 The problem is - what do we await here?
 Ignite invokes our `AsyncContinuousQueryListener` on every cache update, and we need to feed those updates to the loop above.
 This is a classic producer-consumer scenario, which is typically done with `BlockingCollection<T>` or [other blocking thread synchronization primitives](http://www.albahari.com/threading/part4.aspx#_Wait_Pulse_Producer_Consumer_Queue).
 The key word here is `blocking`, and we don't want to block our threads, that's the whole idea of `async`.

-We need something like `BlockingCollection.TakeAsync`, or `AutoResetEvent.WaitOneAsync`, neither of which exist, unfortunately.
+We need something like `BlockingCollection.TakeAsync`, or `AutoResetEvent.WaitOneAsync`, neither of which exists, unfortunately.
 The problem is discussed in detail on StackOverflow: [Awaitable AutoResetEvent](https://stackoverflow.com/questions/32654509/awaitable-autoresetevent).
 It turns out, `SemaphoreSlim` has `WaitAsync` method, which fits the purpose, and the result is:

 ```cs
 public static class IgniteAsyncStreamExtensions